Become an Advocate for an Abused and Neglected Child

 “The training provided is informative and enjoyable,” Court Appointed Special Advocate Candace Eardley of Totowa said, “The feeling of having helped a child, even in some small way, is indescribable,” she added.

 The first step to becoming a Court Appointed Special Advocate is to attend a volunteer information session.
 Information sessions are a non-committal opportunity for community members to learn more about the volunteer program and ask questions about the volunteer experience.

 - Friday, July 28, 2023 at 10am

 - Friday, August 25, 2023 at 10:00am

 All Information Sessions occur at the Passaic County CASA office, 415 Hamburg Turnpike, Suite D2, Wayne, New Jersey 07470.

 To sign up for an informational session, visit www.passaiccountycasa.org/getting-started or call (973) 832-4002.

 ABOUT PASSAIC COUNTY CASA FOR CHILDREN

-Passaic County CASA is a nonprofit organization that recruits, screens, trains, and supervises volunteers to “Speak Up for a Child” removed from their home due to abuse or neglect.
+Passaic County CASA is a nonprofit organization that recruits, screens, trains, and supervises volunteers to “Speak Up for a Child” removed from home due to abuse or neglect.
 CASA is the only program in New Jersey that uses trained volunteers to work one-on-one with children, ensuring that each child receives needed services and achieves permanency in a safe, nurturing home.
-Last year, over 300 youths went through the Passaic County foster care system.
+Last year, over 300 youth went through the Passaic County foster care system.
 For additional information, please visit www.passaiccountycasa.org

 press release via: Mike Walshe, Director of Communications